L-Ayim/Deformer-Dawn-of-Deformation/README.md

 - The on-screen arrow guiding to targets has been replaced by an in-world GPS-style path that dynamically updates.
 - That path now forms a directional ribbon with a color gradient so you can immediately tell which way to head.
-- Arrow markers are spaced along that strip to reinforce the direction of travel.
+The ribbon tapers from thick near you to thin at the target, removing the need for extra arrow markers.